-"Searching the Woods for a Direct Route to Bowser Pond" (Pictures)
+"Searching the Woods for a Direct Route to Bowser Pond" (

 It was such a beautiful day Friday I just couldn't sit inside all day!
 I was up unusually early and so after hanging around home in my office and sipping on my coffee I decided to head to Moose Mountains again and work on finding a route from near the kiosk to attach to the Bowser Pond Trail.
 I arrived at around 11:15am.
 I decided to head down the banking to the river and follow it up to find the best crossing, keeping in mind the higher water and run-off streams in the Spring.
 All sorts of mushrooms were found along the river and I was obliged to take their picture!